ant-design/ant-design-mini/src/GuideTour/index.en.md

 # GuideTour

-Layer and custom card boot components.
-Applies to an introduction to key features on the page.
+Mask the boot component with a custom card.
+Applies to the introduction of key features on the page.

 ## Introduction